Cortexyme, Inc. (NASDAQ:CRTX) Position Increased by Swiss National Bank

 Swiss National Bank increased its position in shares of Cortexyme, Inc. (NASDAQ:CRTX) by 1.5% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 33,300 shares of the biopharmaceutical company’s stock after acquiring an additional 500 shares during the period.
 Swiss National Bank’s holdings in Cortexyme were worth $1,665,000 as of its most recent filing with the Securities and Exchange Commission.

 Several equities research analysts have recently issued reports on the company.
-Zacks Investment Research downgraded Cortexyme from a “hold” rating to a “sell” rating in a research report on Tuesday, November 17th.
+Lifesci Capital reaffirmed an “outperform” rating on shares of Cortexyme in a research report on Thursday, September 24th.
 BidaskClub raised Cortexyme from a “sell” rating to a “hold” rating in a research report on Wednesday, October 28th.
-Finally, Lifesci Capital reaffirmed an “outperform” rating on shares of Cortexyme in a research report on Thursday, September 24th.
+Finally, Zacks Investment Research downgraded Cortexyme from a “hold” rating to a “sell” rating in a research report on Tuesday, November 17th.
 One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the stock.
 Cortexyme currently has a consensus rating of “Hold” and a consensus price target of $62.50.

 NASDAQ CRTX opened at $38.54 on Monday.
 The firm has a 50-day simple moving average of $49.45 and a 200 day simple moving average of $47.54.
 Cortexyme, Inc. has a twelve month low of $27.88 and a twelve month high of $73.84.
 The stock has a market cap of $1.14 billion, a PE ratio of -16.06 and a beta of 1.11.

-Cortexyme (NASDAQ:CRTX) last announced its quarterly earnings results on Tuesday, November 17th.
-The biopharmaceutical company reported ($0.73) EPS for the quarter, missing analysts’ consensus estimates of ($0.62) by ($0.11).
+Cortexyme (NASDAQ:CRTX) last released its earnings results on Tuesday, November 17th.
+The biopharmaceutical company reported ($0.73) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.62) by ($0.11).
 On average, sell-side analysts predict that Cortexyme, Inc. will post -2.54 earnings per share for the current year.

 About Cortexyme